Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Method

 where $\tau_i, i\in [1,N]$ is the noise drawn from $\mathcal{N}(0, \sigma^2 c^2)$ independently.

 \textbf{Inverse Transformation}.
 The next step is to convert the noised gradients in the frequency domain back into the time domain.
-To this end, we adopt the inverse Fast Fourier Transformation (IFFT) $\mathcal{F}^{-1}(\cdot)$ to the noised gradients $\hat{\mathbf{G}}$, which is the inverse procedure of $\mathcal{F}(\cdot)$.
+To this end, we adopt the Inverse FFT (IFFT) $\mathcal{F}^{-1}(\cdot)$ to the noised gradients $\hat{\mathbf{G}}$, which is the inverse procedure of $\mathcal{F}(\cdot)$.
 More concretely, $\mathcal{F}^{-1}(\cdot)$ calculates the input sequence in the frequency domain such that

 We denote $\bar{\mathbf{G}}$ as the output of this step.

 \textbf{Real Part Selection}.
 Finally, we proceed with the converted gradients in the time domain by deleting the imaginary part of the values and only retaining the real part.
 This procedure is the key operation of \sys, and also is the primary difference between our method and previous works.
 Specifically, since we add the noise in the frequency domain, the original real values (i.e., the weights and inputs in the time domain) might become complex numbers with imaginary parts.
 Thus, the results of IFFT also contain imaginary parts.
 For each of the value in $\bar{\mathbf{G}}$, we discard the imaginary value such that